Norwich: Governance

 There are two tiers of local government covering Norwich, at district and county level: Norwich City Council and Norfolk County Council.
 The city council manages services such as housing, planning, leisure and tourism, and is based at City Hall overlooking Norwich Market in the city centre.
 The county council manages services such as schools, transport, social services and libraries across Norfolk.
 There are no civil parishes in Norwich, with the whole city being an unparished area.

+In March 2026, the government announced plans to abolish the existing Norwich district in 2028 as part of local government reorganisation across Norfolk.
+These proposals were withdrawn in September 2026.